 Each port in the switch has a configurable default VLAN number, known as its PVID.
 By default, the PVID for all non-management ports is set to 1, which correlates to the default VLAN ID.
 The PVID for each port can be configured to any VLAN number between 1 and 4094.

 Viewing and Configuring PVIDs

-You can view PVIDs from the following CLI commands:
+Use the following CLI commands to view PVIDs:

 Port information: